-- No difference due to changes in assumptions - No difference between expected and actual experience - Changes in employer proportion since the prior measurement date - Difference between employer contributions and proportionate share of contributions

-• Net difference between projected and actual OPEB plan investment earnings
+- No difference due to changes in assumptions - Changes between expected and actual experience - Changes in employer proportion since the prior measurement date - Difference between employer contributions and proportionate share of contributions - Net difference between projected and actual OPEB plan investment earnings

 Differences between expected and actual experience, changes in assumption, and change in employer proportion are amortized over the average remaining service lives of all plan participants, including retirees, determined as of the beginning of the respective measurement period.
 Employers are required to recognize OPEB expense based on the balance of the closed period "layers" attributable to each measurement period.

 The average remaining service lives determined as of the beginning of each measurement period are as follows:

-- Measurement period ended June 30, 2018 6.9 years - Measurement period ended June 30, 2017 7.2 years
+- Measurement period ended June 30, 2019 6.7 years - Measurement period ended June 30, 2018 6.9 years - Measurement period ended June 30, 2017 7.2 years